ciresiemanym/platform-documentation/docs/vlmd/vlmd_submission.md

 ## Find Your Study

-From the [Discovery Page](https://healdata.org/portal/discovery), find the study for which you wish to submit a data dictionary.
+From the [Discovery Page](https://healdata.org/portal/discovery), find the study for which you wish to submit a data dictionary. _If you were not the member of your team to register the study, you will first need to [request access to submit a data dictionary](vlmd_request_access.md)._
-*Please note that at this time only the individual who registered the study is able to submit a data dictionary for that study.
-Please contact us at [heal-support@datacommons.io](mailto:heal-support@datacommons.io) if you wish to submit a data dictionary but did not register the study yourself.*

 - Click on the study to open the Study Page
 - At the top of the Study Page, select `‘Submit a Data Dictionary’` to navigate to the **Data Dictionary Submission Form**.

+!!! info

+    A study must be registered in order to submit a data dictionary.

+     If you have not registered your study, please see our instructions on [study registration](../study-registration/)

+     If your study was registered by another team member, please see our instructions on [requesting access to submit a data dictionary]().

 ## Complete the Data Dictionary Submission Form